 Types of CPU attacks

 There are several types of CPU attacks that can pose a threat to cybersecurity.
+The CPU interacts with external devices, such as sensors and switches, to receive information and communicate actions, and these interactions can be exploited in attacks.
 These include side-channel attacks, fault injection attacks, and hardware Trojans.
 Side-channel attacks, for instance, exploit information gained from the physical implementation of a computer system, such as timing information, power consumption, or even sound to extract data.

 Fault injection attacks, on the other hand, involve inducing faults in a system’s hardware to cause it to behave in unintended ways, potentially allowing an attacker to bypass security measures.
 Hardware Trojans are malicious alterations to the hardware of a CPU that can be activated to cause harm or to allow unauthorized access to a system.